Alessandro-Dodon/pyvar/Functions/README.md

 ### TODO (Ale)

-- Maybe add possibility of using z not empirical but drawn from distributions with volatility models

 - Maybe add GARCH based simulations (it is complex)

 - In the (volatility and basicVaR) functions, add the possibility to use wealth (W) as input, so it is even more customizable